 9. Delegate things and don’t over judge people

 No man will make a great leader who wants to do it all himself or get all the credit for doing it. – Andrew Carnegie

-When you start to lead a team, you will always be busy in attending a meeting, sending e-mails, visiting suppliers, planning budget, and so on.
+When you start to lead a team, you will always be busy attending a meeting, sending e-mails, visiting suppliers, planning a budget, and so on.
 All these things are important to you and for the team but you are not superhuman to do all these things.
 It’s very important to delegate some of the things to your team members as it will help them to learn new things.
-That will also make them pride in doing things that are new and challenging.
+That will also make them proud of doing things that are new and challenging.

 But wait if you give all your work to somebody and want to enjoy the day, that’s not going to work.
 Identify people’s capabilities and understand what people like doing the most.
 This will help you to delegate easily and the team will give their best to their work.

 Through delegation, you are creating a future leader for your team and is one of the must-have skills of a good leader.
 As you move up in your career, roles, and responsibilities change.
 It’s your responsibility to develop successors for the team.
 You cannot simply leave the team and let the management decide on your successor.
 Through delegation, you will be developing people with different tasks in different situations.
 So, they will be able to close the vacuum once you move up the ladder.

 So, you have read some of the best qualities of a good leader, and if you want to become one, do-follow and practice in your day-to-day life to be a great leader in the future.